Neptune Bank Power Station: Design and specification

 The station was the first major design project of Charles Merz, of the Merz & McLellan consulting partnership, and the first power station Merz & McLellan designed in the Newcastle area.

 The station's buildings were built from corrugated iron, and the boiler house adjoined the engine room on its south facing side.
 Each of these two buildings measured 100 ft by 52 ft.
 To the north east of the main station buildings lay the station's cooling pond, where the station's circulating water was cooled by means of spray nozzles, capable of cooling 4,000,000 pounds of water per hour.
 This cooling system was adopted as it was cheaper than pumping water up from the nearby River Tyne which was 60 ft below the level of the station.
 The station was also equipped with a testing pond, capable of absorbing up to 1,500 kW.

 Coal was delivered to the station via the NER's North Tyneside Loop.
 An electric locomotive was used to convey the coal from the railway to the boiler house.
 The station's boiler house was equipped with four batteries of two Babcock & Wilcox boilers.
 Each boiler had a capacity of 1,000 horsepower and a working pressure of 200 psi.
 Each was fitted with superheaters and mechanical stokers and had a heating surface of 4020 sqft, with a superheat of 100–120 F. Each could evaporate 14,000 pounds of water per hour.
 Ash waste from the boilers was discharged into trucks.

-The station initially generated electricity using four 700 kilowatt (kW) alternators, each driven by a slow-speed triple expansion marine type reciprocating engine, built by Wigham Richardson & Co. and the Wallsend Slipway & Engineering Company.
+The station initially generated electricity using four British Thomson-Houston 700 kilowatt (kW) 40 Hz alternators, each driven by a slow-speed triple expansion marine type reciprocating engine, one built by Wigham Richardson & Co. and three from Wallsend Slipway & Engineering Company.
+Steam for the engines was provided from eight Babcock & Wilcox 14,000 lb/hr boilers.
+There were also three smaller Bellis engines to provide local power two 300 HP and one at 75 HP to provide around 450 kW continuous current.
 The station was the first in the world to generate electricity using three-phase electrical power distribution at a voltage of 5,500 V, and the first to generate direct current at different voltages.
 After the opening of Carville Power Station in 1904, the voltage of transmission was raised to 6,000 V.